-7. Developing an Enterprising Culture
+7 Developing an Enterprising Culture Contributes to Objective 1

 Increasing the level of entrepreneurship and private enterprise has been one of the major drivers of economic development across the region.
 Previous public sector investment supported interventions through a number of projects centred on attracting individuals to enterprise and in addition the regional Business Link service offered brokerage solutions funding for businesses at a start-up stage.